VarshaSBhat/VarshaSBhat/README.md

 - 👋 Hi, I’m @VarshaSBhat
-- 👀 I’m a DevOps Engineer, currently working at Citrix R&D
+- 👀 I’m a Cloud Engineer at CERN.
-- 🌱 My interests lie in IaC and Automation.
-- 📫 How to reach me: send a quick hi to varshasharathbhat@gmail.com
+- 📫 How to reach me: send a quick hi to varshabhat221@gmail.com

 <!---
 VarshaSBhat/VarshaSBhat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.